davidafsilva/FiHaC/README.md

 =============
 FiHaC stands for File Hash and Cipher.
-It is intended to provide a small, but useful set of file related functionality, like hashing and ciphering/deciphering an user specified file.
+It is intended to provide a small, but useful set of file related functionality, like hashing and ciphering/deciphering a user specified file.

 Copyright &copy;